N S E W

 Scroll

-"The ocean doesn't care about your title.
+"The sea doesn't care about your title.

 Only your judgement."